Guides - Deploy Percona Monitoring and Management (PMM) through the Linode Marketplace

 - Admin Password (required): The password you will use to log in to the monitoring dashboard.

-PMM Server has finished installing, you will be able to access its Grafana dashboard over
+After the PMM Server has finished installing, you will be able to access its Grafana dashboard over

 http:// and your Linode’s IPv4 address.
 To find your Linode’s IPv4 address: